JNPauli/Banter/open_lab_notebook/Documentation.md

 Also, I tried the DNN with the z-maps per run, and not across runs.
 Results are similiar.
 However, I had to adapt epochs and amount of neurons in the hidden layer.
 I might add several layers.
 I am unsure, if I should add an activation function at every layer though.

+## 13.02.2023

+Added a dropout layer, this did not change anything though.